 Brno Moravia, Czech Republic Travel Guide

-Czech cuisine is traditionally hearty, drawing influences from Central European neighbors like Austria, Germany, and Hungary.
-It relies heavily on meat (pork, beef, chicken), root vegetables, potatoes, and various types of dumplings (knedlíky).
+Czech cuisine is traditionally hearty, drawing influences from In The central european style neighbors like Austria, Germany, and Hungary.
+It relies heavily on meat (pork, beef, chicken), vegetables grown underground, potatoes, and several sorts of dumplings (knedlíky).

 Brno, as the heart of Moravia, also has its own regional specialties and a strong tradition of wine-making.
-Moravian cuisine often features more poultry, like duck and goose, compared to Bohemian dishes.
+Moravian cuisine usually includes more poultry, like duck and goose, compared to Bohemian dishes.

 Tipping is customary but not mandatory.
 Round up the bill or add 5-10% for good service.
 For exceptional service, 15% is generous.
 Tell the waiter the total amount you wish to pay, including the tip.

-Recommended for popular or fine dining restaurants, especially on weekends or for larger groups.
+Recommended for popular or upscale restaurants, especially on weekends or for larger groups.
 For casual pubs, reservations are usually not needed.

 Wait to be seated in most restaurants.
 Menus are typically in Czech, often with English.
 Dining is generally relaxed; do not expect rushed service.